 It was not an unfamiliar circumstance for Jackson, a man with an uncanny knack for being on teams that reached October around him but never with him square in the middle of the hoopla.
 He appeared as a Pittsburgh Pirate in 1959 and 1961, but managed to miss 1960, the year of Bill Mazeroski's World Series heroics.
 He was in Cincinnati as the gears of the Big Red Machine were tightened for the dynasty that lay ahead but was released one week into Cincy’s 1970 pennant romp.
-He was a part of the 1967 world champion Cardinals, going 9-4 starting and relieving, but of the 10 pitchers — including three lefties — skipper Red Schoendienst chose to shut down the Boston Red Sox in seven games, none of them was named Al Jackson.
+He was a part of the 1967 world champion Cardinals, going 9-4 starting and relieving, but of the 10 pitchers — including four lefties — skipper Red Schoendienst chose to shut down the Boston Red Sox in seven games, none of them was named Al Jackson.

 So it was that the 1969 Mets, remembered for pitchers like Tom Seaver, Jerry Koosman, Nolan Ryan, and Tug McGraw, rendered Al Jackson’s participation in baseball's miracle of miracles into a footnote.
 The Mets, needing to clear roster space (Ryan was coming off the disabled list as second baseman Ken Boswell returned from military reserve duty), sold Jackson to the Reds on June 13.
-The deal severed the last active link the Mets would ever have to their most humble beginnings.
+The deal severed the last active link the Mets had to their most humble beginnings, but only for the time being.
+Four seasons later, the club would reacquire Jackson’s 1962 teammate, Bob L. Miller, to help out in the midst of their comparably unlikely 1973 pennant run.
+Miller’s final relief appearance, on September 28, 1974, wound up marking the last time an Original Met played as a Met.
 (Though Ed Kranepool was a ’69 Met — and would stay with the team for another decade — he was a late arriver to the ’62 team, receiving a few token at-bats at the Polo Grounds after being signed out of high school earlier in the year.)

 Whatever sentimentality might have lingered over the transaction was ultimately obscured by Jackson's undistinguished 1969 Mets line: no decisions; 13 earned runs allowed over 11 innings; the team’s record a most unmiraculous 1-8 when Al Jackson took the mound.

 The Mets would sag to 18-23 before forever burying the ghosts of 1962 by reeling off 11 consecutive wins.
 But by then, Al Jackson — 1969 ERA of 10.64 — was all but bound for Ohio, relegated to the role of observer of a miracle as much as Kanehl and Anderson and any Original Met.
-(His wallet missed the action as well; by completing ’69 as third-place Red in the N.L.
+(His wallet missed the action as well; by completing ’69 as a third-place Red in the N.L.
 West, Jackson earned an also-ran World Series share of $203.97, while a full winner's share with the Mets was worth $18,338.18.)2

 The thickest of ironies here is Al Jackson, one of the least consequential Mets of 1969, was perhaps the 1962 Met who soared the highest above his team's sorry morass.
 Granted, no individual on a team that accumulated 120 losses could be said to stand completely apart from the muck of historic futility, but Jackson, despite his surroundings, showed honest promise and progress to the fans who populated the Polo Grounds at its end and Shea Stadium at its beginnings.

-A native of Waco, Texas, born on Christmas Day 1935 as the lucky 13th of 13 children, Alvin Neill Jackson attended Wiley College in Marshall, Texas prior to signing with Pittsburgh in 1955.
-He led the Western League in 1958 with a 2.07 ERA while winning 18 and logging 230 innings in Lincoln, Nebraska, and followed that with a 15-4 season in Columbus that ended with Jackson in the big leagues for the first time.
+A native of Waco, Texas, born on December 26, 1935 as the lucky 13th of 13 children, Alvin Neill Jackson attended Wiley College in Marshall, Texas, prior to signing with Pittsburgh in 1955.
+He led the Western League in 1958 with a 2.07 ERA while winning 18 and logging 230 innings in Lincoln, Nebraska, and followed that with a 15-4 season in Columbus.
+In that 1959 season he also got in eight games and 18 innings with the Pirates.
 Yet the Bucs bypassed him in their championship year of ’60 and (after only three appearances in ’61) exposed him to the National League expansion draft.
 Jackson was chosen by the Mets as one of its $75,000 choices and started the third game ever in the franchise’s existence.

 It was a loss.

 Nevertheless, the most famous game those ’62 Mets played, also a twin bill opener, may tell Al Jackson’s story of being a bit of a bystander to history.
 It was Sunday, June 17, 1962, Father’s Day against the Cubs at the Polo Grounds.
-Jackson started and fell behind 4-0 immediately in a top of the first, capped by Lou Brock's two-run homer into the distant center-field bleachers and set up when first baseman Marv Throneberry didn’t execute a rundown.
+Jackson started and fell behind, 4-0, immediately in a top of the first that was capped by Lou Brock's two-run homer into the distant center-field bleachers and set up when first baseman Marv Throneberry didn’t execute a rundown.
 His teammates, in a rare display of timely support for one of its pitchers, came to his rescue...in their unique way.

 With one run in and two runners on, Throneberry hit what everybody at the Polo Grounds assumed was a triple.
 Except “Marvelous Marv” neglected to touch various combinations of first and second bases.
 Though the two runners scored, Throneberry was ruled out on appeal.
 Jimmy Breslin in Can't Anybody Here Play This Game? chiseled what happened next into Mets mythology, reporting that after Charlie Neal homered, Stengel bolted from the dugout to point to each base to make sure every bag was touched.

-With outings like those too often the norm and a final record that reflected that reality at 8-20 (not even the most losses among Mets starters; Roger Craig suffered 24 L’s), it is little wonder Jackson uttered and Breslin inimitably scribbled the southpaw's assessment of the 1962 Mets after a particularly frustrating defeat: “Everybody here crazy.”
+With outings like those too often the norm — a norm that included a 3-1 complete-game loss to the Phillies on August 14 in which the lefty went 15 innings, still the longest a Met starter has gone in service to a decision, to absorb his 15th defeat — and a final record that reflected that reality at 8-20 (not even the most losses among Mets starters; Roger Craig suffered 24 L’s), it is little wonder Jackson uttered and Breslin inimitably scribbled the southpaw's assessment of the 1962 Mets after a particularly frustrating defeat: “Everybody here crazy.”4

 It’s little wonder that as the Mets moved into Shea Stadium in 1964, Little Al Jackson stood tallest on a roster that was otherwise easily overlooked.
-The Sporting News hailed him as the likeliest candidate to become “Shea Stadium’s first 20-game winner,” a proposition that seemed that much more realistic on April 19 when Jackson’s 6<\->0 whitewashing of the Pirates went down as the club’s first win in their new home.
-“I thought it was heaven,” Jackson said of Shea Stadium in Newsday in 2008, particularly in comparison to the doomed Polo Grounds.
+The Sporting News hailed him as the likeliest candidate to become “Shea Stadium’s first 20-game winner,”5 a proposition that seemed that much more realistic on April 19 when Jackson’s 6-0 whitewashing of the Pirates went down as the club’s first win in their new home.
+“I thought it was heaven,” Jackson said of Shea Stadium in Newsday in 2008, particularly in comparison to the doomed Polo Grounds.6

 It was the left-hander’s final start of 1964, however, that remains his signature Mets moment.
 With the Cardinals trying to take advantage of the Phillies’ epic collapse, St. Louis saw the NL flag as theirs for the taking by dint of the schedule maker’s kindness: the Redbirds’ final three games came at home against the 51-108 Mets...and they had ace Bob Gibson going against the perennial cellar dwellers.